basho/basho_docs/content/riak/kv/2.1.3/using/cluster-operations/replacing-node.md

 ---

-At some point, for various reasons, you might need to replace a node in your Riak cluster (which is different from [[recovering a failed node|Recovering a failed node]]).
+At some point, for various reasons, you might need to replace a node in your Riak cluster (which is different from [recovering a failed node](/riak/kv/2.1.3/repair-recovery)).
 Here is the recommended way to go about replacing a node.

 1. Back up your data directory on the node in question.
 In this example